EwayJSC/Eway-Groovy-Goodness/README.md

 The directory `Blog/Posts` contains directories for each blog entry.
 The sample Groovy files are placed inside those directories.

 The directory `OfflineSite` contains the articles from the blog as local HTML files.
-If we open the file `index.hmtl` we can start browsing through the blog posts.
+If we open the file `index.html` we can start browsing through the blog posts.

 # Author and Origin
 The samples are written by [mrhaki](http://www.mrhaki.com) who's real name is Hubert Klein Ikkink.